 Ready for resilience?
 Deepen your insight with this podcast featuring Jeroen Scheepers, Principal Consultant at Involvation, discussing the Resilience Hands-On program.
 Listen now:

 Key strategies for building supply chain resilience

 Incorporating resilience into your supply chain is a wide-ranging process, with many interconnected elements.
 Business leaders are aware that they need to take action, yet defining where to get started is no easy task.

-To take your first steps towards generating supply chain resilience, it is beneficial to focus on four essential elements:
+To take your first steps towards generating a supply chain resilience strategy, it is beneficial to focus on four essential elements: